-Where the governors are unable to offer a place because the school is oversubscribed, parents have the right to appeal to an independent admission appeal panel, set up under the School Standards and Framework Act, 1998, as amended by the Education Act, 2002.
-Parents should notify the clerk to the governors at the school by 28th April.
+Where the Governing Board is unable to offer a place because the school is over subscribed, parents have the right to appeal to an independent admission appeal panel, set up under the School Standards and Framework Act, 1998, as amended by the Education Act, 2002.
+Parents should notify the clerk to the Governing Board at the school by 19th May 2026.
 Parents will have the opportunity to submit their case to the panel in writing and also to attend in order to present their case.
 You will normally receive 14 days' notice of the place and time of the hearing.
+Most appeals are now heard through a digital format.
+For information on appeals go to https://blackburn.gov.uk/schools-and-education/school-admissions.